bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ±±±±±±±±±±±±±±±±

-> Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernsim, 2019
+> Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernism, 2019